Emily Floyd: Works

 Floyd has also been influenced by philosophy, especially that of Hungarian Agnes Heller.
 (Floyd is of Hungarian background.)
 Floyd became drawn to Heller's writing on the social value of art.
 In February 2019 presented Anti-totalitarian Vectors at the Anna Schwartz Gallery in Melbourne.
 Floyd has been quoted as explaining this exhibition of multiple sculptures as a playful and inviting format for people, especially young people, to encounter philosophical ideas.
 The exhibition included painted balloons with quotes from Heller.
-Heller once wrote that Philosopy is the Owl of Minerva.
+Heller once wrote that philosophy is the Owl of Minerva.
 The exhibition was presided over by a large white owl with a lantern hanging off its beak.

 Public art commissions

 Among her public art is a number of commissioned works.

-In 2004 Floyd created Toy Rabbit for the Docklands, Melbourne.
+In 2004 Floyd created Signature Work for the Docklands, Melbourne.
 The 4-metre high sculpture is both imposing and amusing.
 It is made of aluminium plate, coated in black polyurethan paint.

 Also in 2004 Floyd created Public Art Strategy for the Eastlink Motorway sculpture park in Melbourne.
 It is along the Eastlink southbound carriageway between Cheltenham Rd & Dandenong Bypass.

 Far Rainbow was a 2014 installation commissioned by Heide Museum of Modern Art, curated by Sue Cramer.
 A permanent outdoor sculpture Abstract Labour was also commissioned by Heide Museum of Modern Art as part of the exhibition, funded by the Victorian Government through Arts Victoria and the Victorian Public Sculpture Fund.

 This place will always be open was a 2012 Ian Potter Sculpture Commission from the Monash University Museum of Art.
 This was the inaugural Ian Potter Sculpture Commission.
 She was inspired by the student struggles in the 70s and 80s at Monash, and the work serves as a place for social meetings and encounters.
 It is made up of sculpted letters, serving as benches.
 It was originally for the Caulfield Campus and later moved to the Clayton Victoria Campus.
 Due to building construction, it is temporarily de-installed.

 In Sydney, Floyd developed Open Space which is installed in Curtin Laneway, next to an iconic mid-20th century building by the Austrian-Australian architect Harry Seidler.